Project development

 Week 15 & 16

 Under Luis’s guidance, I have moved forward with the design of the PCBs for my final project to use them during the System Integration week.
-I am also preparing the PCBs that will collect the load cell information.
+I am also preparing the PCBs that will collect the load cell data.

 In the beam structure design, I will place a board under the seats.
 On this board, I will mill the necessary spaces to house the PCBs corresponding to each load cell, create cable pathways, and allocate space for the box that will contain the central control PCB.